amerocu/cookitter/README.md

 ### Important

-- feat: re-render only changed elements
-- feat: re-render should render before deleting the old items
 - feat: make pages arrangement configurable

 ### Needed

 - feat: visual clue of which are the cloned elements and which are the original one
 - feat: show how much it took to render the elements
+- feat: if the user does an undo, pause the sync for 1 second.

 ### Useful